codythayer/codythayer/README.md

 <h2>👨‍💻 Personal Projects:</h2>

-*Still underconstruction.
+*Underconstruction.
 Adding miscillaneous projects I have worked on as a consultant or as a learning exercise.*

 - <b>AI</b>
   - [Business Sector Classification using ChatGPT API for Caruso Real Estate](https://colab.research.google.com/drive/11uKzmxUo6VgsLbPRFy3MUt8pECKtxBlR?usp=sharing)